angiejones/playwright/README.md

-# playwright
+# Playing with Playwright

-Playing with Playwright
+Examples of automating real test scenarios using Microsoft Playwright